omerfarukgnd/Arduino_iot_SmartHome/README.md

 # Arduino_iot_SmartHome
-This project was made with Arduino Mega
+Smart House was built with Arduino Mega and Blynk